 The second total lunar eclipse of 2018 was visible in large parts of Australia, Asia, Africa, Europe, and South America.
 Totality lasted for 103 minutes, making it the longest eclipse of the 21st century.

 Where the Eclipse Was Seen

 Try our new interactive eclipse maps.
 Zoom in and search for accurate eclipse times and visualizations for any location.

-Regions seeing, at least, some parts of the eclipse: Much of Europe, Much of Asia, Australia, Africa, South in North America, South America, Pacific, Atlantic, Indian Ocean, Antarctica.
+Regions seeing, at least, some parts of the eclipse: Europe, Asia, Australia, Africa, South in North America, South America, Pacific, Atlantic, Indian Ocean, Antarctica.

 Eclipse Map and Animation